TarkanAl-Kazily/3d_vision_playground/README.md

     2. See https://www.opensfm.org/docs/building.html for installing dependencies
 2. LCNN: [https://github.com/zhou13/lcnn]
     1. See `notebooks/WireframeDetection.ipynb` for installing dependencies and downloading the pretrained model.
+    2. You may need to update your model configuration file location information in wireframe\_run\_ply.py.

 ## User Guide